What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

 Home » What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

 As Tiny Troops Soccer coaches, we love seeing our players learn and grow while playing soccer.
-We know that sometimes parents may have big expectations for their little ones that might not match where their child is developmentally.
-Here are a few things coaches wish every parent knew about developmental soccer for toddlers and preschoolers.
+We know that sometimes parents may have high expectations for their little ones that may not align with their child’s current developmental stage.
+Here are a few things coaches wish every parent knew about developmental soccer for toddlers and preschoolers, and why it’s one of the best ways to introduce young children to movement and teamwork.

 1. It’s All About Movement and Having Fun